Create an API key

 production-serverorstaging. - 4Select a permission

 Choose Sending access to grant access to only sending email, unless your key needs Full access to create, delete, get, and update any resource.
-This permission can be updated at any time.
+You can change the permission later by editing the key on the same API Keys page — but only from the dashboard, never with an API key.

 - 5(Optional) Restrict to a domain